 Take your cues from the bereaved

 What do you do if someone pushes you away when you’re trying to help?
-Do you honour their wishes when they say, “I want to be left alone”?
-It is important to honour their wishes and give them space for a while.
+Do you honor their wishes when they say, “I want to be left alone”?
+It is important to honor their wishes and give them space for a while.
 But check in regularly.

 Write a personal note